 After retting and beating, the fibres are bleached using a solution of white clay, maise flour and rice chaff (broken stalk pieces) to make the fibres white and bring out the natural lustre.
 They are left in the sun to dry again.

-Crushed limestone is then added to the fibres to make them a little greasy, allowing for easier handling in separating the longer and shorter fibres, helpful for spinning.
+Crushed limestone is added to the fibres to make them a little greasy, allowing for easier handling in separating the longer and shorter fibres, which is helpful for spinning.

 The fibres will then go for hand-spinning using either a spinning top or charkha (spinning wheel)

-The dyes used for the organic cotton are azo-free and so are not coloured with any harmful substances.
-The nettle fibre is undyed, and so is the fibre's natural colour.
+The dyes used for the organic cotton are azo-free and are not coloured with harmful substances.
+The nettle fibre is undyed - this is its natural colour.

 To care for your product:

-You should not need to iron, but if so, use a medium temperature.
+You should not need to iron this fabric, but if so, use a medium temperature.

 Stepped pricing is available for 25 metres and over, so please inquire if you are looking for large amounts.
 We love working with smaller brands: purchase one metre and upwards directly from the website and email us for wholesale quantities for bulk production when you're ready.
 We welcome large and small orders from brands of all sizes.
 See our full wholesale guidelines here.